History of FC Barcelona

 The history of Futbol Club Barcelona begins from the football club's founding in 1899 up until the present day.
 FC Barcelona, also known simply as Barcelona and familiarly as Barça, is based in Barcelona, Catalonia, Spain.
-The team was founded in 1899 by a group of Swiss, English, German and Catalan footballers led by Joan Gamper.
+The club was founded in 1899 by a group of Swiss, Catalan, German, and English footballers led by Joan Gamper.
 The club played amateur football until 1910 in various regional competitions.
 In 1910, the club participated in their first of many European competitions, and has since amassed fourteen UEFA trophies and a sextuple.
 In 1928, Barcelona co-founded La Liga, the top-tier in Spanish football, along with a string of other clubs.
-As of 2020, Barcelona has never been relegated from La Liga, a record they share with Athletic Bilbao and arch-rival Real Madrid.
+As of 2024, Barcelona has never been relegated from La Liga, a record they share with Athletic Bilbao and arch-rival Real Madrid.

 The history of Barcelona has often been political.
 Though it was a club created and run by foreigners, Barcelona gradually became a club associated with Catalan values.
 In Spain's transition to autocracy in 1925, Catalonia became increasingly hostile towards the central government in Madrid.
 The hostility enhanced Barcelona's image as a focal point for Catalonism, and when Francisco Franco banned the use of the Catalan language, the stadium of Barcelona became one of the few places the people could express their dissatisfaction.
 The Spanish transition to democracy in 1978 has not dampened the club's image of Catalan pride.
 In the 2000s and 2010s – a period of sporting success in the club and an increased focus on Catalan players – club officials have been openly faithful to historic club commitment to the defense of the country, democracy, freedom of expression and the right to decide, and have condemns any action that may impede the full exercise of these rights.